caerphoto/simpletreeview/README.md

 A node does not itself keep track of whether its child list is expanded or not – the classes `stv-expanded` and `stv-collapsed` are simply toggled on and off on the node’s element instead.

+When filtering is in progress, the root nodes gets the class `stv-filtering` added to it, and any matching nodes get `stv-filter-match`.
+In addition, all ancestors to matching nodes get `stv-filter-descendant-match`, to properly allow hiding of non-matching nodes while keeping the branches containing matching nodes visible.
+See **domspeedtest.html** for an example of how you could use these classes.

 Within the node `div` or `li` element there are the following, in this order: